kg8m/chrome-show-tab-numbers/README.md

 Notable features:

-- This extension supports Google Chrome's collapsed tab group feature.
-Tabs belonging to a collapsed tab group are ignored.
+- This extension supports Google Chrome’s collapsed tab group feature, automatically ignoring tabs in a collapsed tab group.
-- You can toggle tab numbering for all tabs or current tab via keyboard shortcuts or extension context menu.
+- You can toggle tab numbering for all tabs or just the current one via keyboard shortcuts or the extension’s context menu.
-- Tab numbers can be relative, displaying the current tab's absolute number and indicating the position of other tabs relative to it ― how many tabs they are ahead or behind the current one.
+- Tab numbers can be relative, displaying the current tab’s absolute number and indicating the position of other tabs relative to it ― how many tabs they are ahead or behind the current one.

 ## How to Install